hcuellar-coder/fantasy-stock-trading-app/README.md

 ## Summary
 This web application utilizes IEX Cloude API to retrieve and utilize stock information to simulate a stock trading fantasy app, using React-Bootstrap for styling and responsiveness.
 ReactJS was used to develop the frontend of the web application.
 While the backend uses C# with ASP.NET Core for RESTFUL WebAPI and Internal WebAPI calls.
 An ORM, Nhibernate along with Fluent, was used to map objects models to data models.
 As well as perform query operations to access data from the PostgreSQL database.
 The PostgreSQL is being used to handle User, Account, Transaction and Holding information.
 Session storage and React Context Hooks were used to store user, account, holding and other information to provide a smoother user experience.

-#### In Developement: ** Unit Testing **
+#### Unit Testing
-Currently working on integrating unit testing to the application.
-I'm excited to learn about unit testing and will be using NUnit a .NET unit testing framework.
+This application also implements unit testing.
+Using NUnit as the unit-testing framework and NSubstitute to mock libraries.
+It was exciting to learn about unit testing and understand the potential of a TDD approach to programming.

 ### Login and Signup Page